MPLLang/mpl/README.md

 (roughly speaking) is the property that concurrent threads remain oblivious to each other's allocations.

-**MPL does not yet have a checker to verify disentanglement, so the programmer must manually check their own code**.

 Here are a number of different ways to guarantee that your code is disentangled.
 - (Option 1) Use only purely functional data (no `ref`s or `array`s).
 This is